AGitmit/Py-ShiftManager/Readme.md

 `pip install py-shiftmanager`

 ## What's new in v0.1.1
-This small update is dedicaded to my friend Ram :).
+This small update is dedicated to my friend Ram Manor :).
 * Introducing new timeout wrapper: *timeout_timer* - import it, decorate your functions, set amount of seconds, get a result for a task that has timed out without blocking your flow.
 * Better thread locking system to ensure even smaller chances of getting in a deadlock situation.
 * *ShiftManager_Compute* now initializes the number of workers with the number of CPU's available in the system, by default.